westor7/wmm/README.md

 ### Description:

-This is a project written on mSL *(mIRC Scripting Language)* that allows you to download and install all the available and currently supported modules from this git repo.
+This is a project written on mSL *(mIRC Scripting Language)* that allows you to download and install all the available and currently supported modules from this git repo and helps you improve your own bot with these modules.

 ![](https://github.com/westor7/wmm/blob/master/images/wmm_2.jpg)